Faith Based Integration:

 Client-directed

-If you are looking for a space that is fully centered on spiritual growth, discipleship, and biblical guidance outside of a clinical framework, you may also be interested in our coaching services through Branches of Grace Collective.
+If you are looking for a space that is fully centered on spiritual growth, discipleship, and biblical guidance outside of a clinical framework, you may also be interested in our coaching services through Branches of Grace Collective, LLC.

 Important Distinction: